Dr. Alan Wittgrove, Laparoscopic Gastric Bypass Surgeon

 laparoscopic gastric bypass: he performed the first laparoscopic gastric

 bypass in the world as primary surgeon in 1993.
 This was performed right

 here in San Diego, California.
-Dr Wittgrove is board in general surgery and is a fellow of the American Society of Metabolic
+Dr Wittgrove is board certified in general surgery and is a fellow of the American Society of Metabolic

 and Bariatric Surgery.
 He served 10 years in the Navy and has been doing